-Review question R1 on page 212.
+Review question R1.
 Distinguish between relations that are true for all firms and those that are true for perfectly competitive firms.

-Review questions R7, R8, R9, and R10 on page 213.
+Review questions R3, R4, R5, R6, R7, R8, R9, R10.
 The concepts of economic profit vs accounting profit are on three VEE courses: microeconomics, macroeconomics, and corporate finance.

-The mathematical exercises beginning on page 213 assume long-run equilibrium; you review them in the next module.
+The mathematical exercises assume long-run equilibrium; you review them in the next module.

-Review problem 1 on pages 217-218.
-The other mathematical problems consider both short run and long-run effects; you review them in the next module.
+Review end of chapter problem 1.
+The other problems consider both short run and long-run effects; you review them in the next module.